 This information will help you understand what lobular carcinoma in situ (LCIS) is, and how it can affect your risk of getting breast cancer.
 It also explains what you can do to prevent breast cancer.

-LCIS is a condition where there is an overgrowth of cells that line the ducts (small tubes that carry the breastmilk to your nipples) or the lobules (small round sacs that produce breastmilk).
+LCIS is a condition where there is an overgrowth of cells in the ducts or lobules.
+Ducts are small tubes that carry the breast milk to your nipples.
+Lobules are small round sacs that make breast milk.

-LCIS isn’t breast cancer, but LCIS can increase your risk of getting breast cancer.
-Healthcare providers can find out you have LCIS by doing a breast biopsy (taking a small sample of tissue).
-If your biopsy shows that you have LCIS, your risk of getting breast cancer in either breast may be slightly higher than the average person.
+LCIS isn’t breast cancer, but it can raise your risk of getting breast cancer.
+Healthcare providers can find out if you have LCIS by doing a breast biopsy (taking a small sample of tissue).
+If your biopsy shows you have LCIS, your risk of getting breast cancer may be slightly higher than the average person.

-Because of the increased breast cancer risk, people with LCIS should have regular breast exams and breast imaging.
+People with LCIS should have regular breast exams and breast imaging because of their higher breast cancer risk.
 You and your healthcare provider will decide what type of breast imaging is best for you, based on your personal history.
-It’s recommended that you have a physical exam with a breast specialist every 6 to 12 months, as well as breast imaging every year.
+MSK recommends you have a physical exam with a breast specialist every 6 to 12 months.
+You should also haves breast imaging every year.

 Medications